Take your management skills up a notch.

 • How much does the training cost?

 The fee for the training is $495/person.
-If you would like training for 20+ or more, please contact us.
+If you would like training for a staff group (virtually or on-site), please scroll to the bottom of this page.

 • What is the format and duration of the training?

 The training is delivered virtually via Zoom.
-It takes place for a total of 4 hours (including breaks).
+It’s designed to be both informative and interactive throughout 4 hours (including multiple breaks).

 • When will the training be offered?